Rustin170506/kafka.slide/slides.md

-Dispatcher -> TopicProducer : Dispatch it to TopicProducer \nby topic name TopicProducer -> PartitionProducer : Dispatch it to PartitionProducer \nby partition number PartitionProducer -> BrokerProducer : Get leader broker producer by metadata, \ndispatch it to BrokerProducer BrokerProducer -> Broker : Produce the msg to Kafka Broker BrokerProducer <-- Broker : Ack
+Dispatcher -> TopicProducer : Dispatch it to TopicProducer \nby topic name TopicProducer -> PartitionProducer : Dispatch it to PartitionProducer \nby partition number PartitionProducer -> BrokerProducer : Get leader broker producer by metadata, \ndispatch it to BrokerProducer BrokerProducer -> BrokerProducer : Timeout or ready to flush BrokerProducer -> Broker : Produce the msg to Kafka Broker BrokerProducer <-- Broker : Ack
 AsyncProducer <-- BrokerProducer : Push success msg to successes chan